 The methodology described above was applied exploiting data collection of bilateral exposures made by the ESRB working group on interconnectedness.
 Data are from December 2011.
-Idiosyncratic shocks consisting in the failure of one (and only one) of the banks in the European network13 (here composed of the 53 major European banks) were implemented.
+Idiosyncratic shocks consisting in the failure of one (and only one) of the banks in the European network20 (here composed of the 53 major European banks) were implemented.
 Then contagion, through interbank exposures, may cause other defaults into the system.
-Figure 3 shows the number of banks into default due to solvency and liquidity contagion in at least one scenario (one of the 53 banks defaults), for different level of Loss Given Default for the idiosyncratic shock.
+Figure 3 shows the impact of idiosyncratic default on the rest of the banks.
+The system-wide capital loss rises nonlinearly after the 40th scenario.
+This suggests that approximately 13 banks stand out as more systemically important, in the sense that their default would trigger significantly larger losses for other banks in the system.